birbmaaan/appcues_demo_app/README.md

 ### 3. Start local server

 Run `npm start` to begin a local development server.
-Once this starts, you should be able to see a live preview of your app running in your browser at `localhost:3000`[^1].
+Once this starts, you should be able to see a live preview of your app running in your browser at `localhost:3000`. [^1]

-[^1] Note: you will first need to install Appcues using your account ID in the second step below.
+[^1]: you will first need to install Appcues using your account ID in the second step below.

 And that's it!
 You've now got a locally hosted working app.
 Any changes you make in your code files should automatically appear in the local version of your demo app.